data-engineering-community/data-engineering-wiki/Tools/Databases/Rockset.md

 - No need for pre-built schema.
 Rockset automatically unwinds even nested data
 - You can resize compute without having to stop or restart CDC streams
 - Full-featured joins on streaming data
+- Ingestion and queries can have seperate compute so you can scale for the two workloads independently

 ## Rockset Disadvantages

-- Ingestion and queries share the same compute so you can't scale for the two workloads independently
+#placeholder/description

 %% wiki footer: Please don't edit anything below this line %%